FAQs ?

 travel.

 How often do they need soling?
 Everyone is different.
-For me it's about twice a year; which is average.
+For me it's about two or three times a year; which is average.
 Some customers go for 18months or more if they don't wear them often or wear them on unpaved ground.
-Other mocc's come back in a month, and occasionally even less!....
-Some people only wear them indoors so last for years, before they need soles.
+Other mocc's come back in a month!
+Some people only wear them indoors so they last for years before they need soles.
 The shoes/boots themselves will rock on for years with regular soling.

-The more organic things often feel nicer, more special, more charming, more homely and I think they're therefore worth any inconvenience. :-)
+For some of us more organic things often feel nicer, more special, more charming, more homely and we decide if they're therefore worth any inconvenience.

 Warmth

-The shoes are wonderful lightweight summer things worn without socks.
-(I know some people can't give up their socks - just wear them when I measure you.)
+The shoes are wonderful lightweight summer things usually worn without socks.
+If you will be wearing socks in yours - just wear them when I measure you.

 In winter you need to insulate yourself from the cold ground a bit.
 I wear boots all